ioBroker/ioBroker.admin/src-rx/src/components/JsonConfigComponent/SCHEMA.md

 - _socket - socket
 - _instance - instance number
 - arrayIndex - used only in table and represent current line in array
-- globalData - used only in table and all settings and not only one table line
+- globalData - used only in table for all settings and not only one table line

 ### Custom settings dialog
 JS functions is: